SOC 2 (Type I & Type II) Services

 Who Needs SOC 2, Type II?

-• Managed Service Providers (MSPs): MSPs offering IT services, including data hosting and management, benefit from SOC 2 Type II to validate their security controls.
+• Managed Service Providers (MSPs): Providing IT services like data hosting and management.
+SOC 2 Type II proves that your security measures are legit and that you take data protection seriously.

 Why is SOC 2, Type II Important?